 If it wasn't for second chances, hardly anyone would have a job in the music business.
-But even by the industry's standards, by the mid-'90s, Warren Zevon seemed like a guy who might have signed his last contract -- a brilliantly talented songwriter and singular recording artist, to be certain, but one whose career had been pockmarked by dwindling sales and erratic behavior.
+But even by the industry's standards, '90s-era Warren Zevon seemed like a guy who might have signed his last contract.
+He was a brilliantly talented songwriter and singular recording artist, to be certain, but one whose career had been pockmarked by dwindling sales and erratic behavior.

 "There wasn't even a label when Jackson proposed it.
 He just said that Danny [Goldberg, founder of Artemis Records] was starting something and he wanted Danny to hear it.
-I've always heard about Danny but I didn't know him.
-So I said 'fine,'" recalled Zevon.
-"Danny Goldberg has always been known as an artist guy as opposed to a big industry guy -- although he is a big industry guy."
+I've always heard about Danny, but I didn't know him.
+So, I said 'fine,'" Zevon recalled.
+"Danny Goldberg has always been known as an artist guy as opposed to a big industry guy – although he is a big industry guy."

 "I don't think it's ever been a case of there being a big audience that stopped taking a ride with me so much as a big audience that accidentally stepped on a Mr. Toad's ride on the way to the funhouse, on the way to the Michael Jackson Expo," he quipped in a separate interview.
 "I don't know.
 I used to say that I was just a folk singer, that because I had had a hit record, I was sort of perceived of as like a down and out ‘70s superstar or something, as opposed to a very successful folk singer, which is how I've always seen myself."